build-on-aws/content/tutorials/deploy-webapp-ECS-Codecatalyst/index.md

 ### Create CodeCatalyst Project
 To create a CodeCatalyst project, you need to have the [CodeCatalyst](https://codecatalyst.aws/) account and space setup.
 If you don't have a CodeCatalyst setup already, you can follow the [Amazon CodeCatlyst setting up guide](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html)).

 Let's create a project in your CodeCatalyst Space.
-In the 'Create Project' screen, Choose 'Start from Scratch' and provide a valid name to create a project.
+In the 'Create Project' page, Choose 'Start from Scratch' and provide a valid name to create a project.

 ![Create CodeCatalyst Project](images/CodeCatalyst_Create_Project.png "Create CodeCatalyst Project")